greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgres_fdw.html.md

 ## <a id="using_mrs"></a>Using postgres_fdw to Access Multiple Remote PostgreSQL Servers

-You can use a foreign table that you create with `postgres_fdw` to access data that is distributed across multiple remote PostgreSQL servers when you set certain [CREATE SERVER](../sql_commands/CREATE_SERVER.html) Greenplum and `postgres_fdw`-specific options:
+Before you create a foreign table using the `postgres_fdw` foreign-data wrapper, you must configure a server with the [CREATE SERVER](../sql_commands/CREATE_SERVER.html) command.
+You can use a `postgres_fdw` foreign table to access data that is distributed across multiple remote PostgreSQL servers when you set certain Greenplum and `postgres_fdw`-specific options on the `CREATE SERVER` command:

 | Option Name | Description | Value |
 |-------------|-----|-------------|